anushaporeddy030697/student_internship_management/README.md

         2. Database
         3. Java Script, Node.js

+--> I have reviewed few websites by taking them as reference, we are going to use the learnt information in upcoming project

 ** Manikanta Arumilli **
 ------------------------
 I am manikanta I have a quiet good experience on html and css it helps me to do a website design and style sheets for my project